Watch: St. Louis Metropolitan Pandemic Task Force holds daily update

+ST. LOUIS – Dr. Alex Garza, the Incident Commander of the St. Louis Metropolitan Pandemic Task Force gives updates on the status of patients hospitalized in BJC, SSM Health, Mercy, and St. Luke’s.

-ST. LOUIS – The St. Louis Metropolitan Pandemic Task Force is expected to hold its daily briefing at 3:30 pm.
-It’s an opportunity to get updates and answers on the area’s healthcare status while fighting COVID-19.
+The St. Louis Metropolitan Pandemic Task Force daily briefing is an opportunity to get updates and answers on the area’s healthcare status while fighting COVID-19.

 The task force includes health professionals from major healthcare systems.
 They are now all working as a team to deliver the latest numbers and our progress in hospitals during this crisis.